 He was Physiotherapist for the Ireland International Futsal Team and Boy’s Under 16 and 17 International Football Teams between 2007 and 2012.
 He was Physiotherapist for the Ireland Men’s Senior International Football Team from August 2012 to October 2013.

-He has been Fitness Coach for the Ireland Men’s Senior International Football Team since October 2013 and is currently Football Association of Ireland Head of Fitness for International Football where he works with the Managers of all of Ireland’s International Football Teams both male and female.
+He was Fitness Coach for the Ireland Men’s Senior International Football Team from October 2013 to November 2018 and Football Association of Ireland Head of Fitness for International Football where he worked with the Managers of all of Ireland’s International Football Teams both male and female from 2016-2019.
+He was Head of Football Science and Research at the FAI from 2019 to 2022.

-He has worked as a part-time lecturer in the Department of Science and Health in IT Carlow since January 2013 teaching on the BSc Sport Science, BSc Athletic Therapy and Sports Rehabilitation and MSc Strength and Conditioning degree programmes.
-He has delivered guest lectures in UCD on the MSc Coaching Science in Sport and BSc Health and Performance Science over the past year.
-He has also worked as a tutor for the Greek Football Association on their UEFA Elite ‘A’ Youth Licence.
+He worked as a part-time lecturer in the Department of Science and Health in IT Carlow from January 2013 to September 2017 teaching on the BSc Sport Science, BSc Athletic Therapy and Sports Rehabilitation and MSc Strength and Conditioning degree programmes.
+He is a guest lecturer in UCD on the BSc Physiotherapy, Professional Masters in Physiotherapy, MSc Coaching Science in Sport and BSc Health and Performance Science.
+He has also worked as a tutor for the Greek Football Association on their UEFA Elite ‘A’ Youth Licence and Pro Licence courses.
+He completed a PhD in UCD investigating injuries in elite-level women’s football in Ireland.